Derrick Walters: Biography

 In 1994 he was appointed an OBE.
 In his last years he was ill with cancer and retired from his post in 1999.
 He died on 5 April 2000.
 He was survived by his wife, Joan, and his sons, David Rhys Walters and Michael Rhys Walters.
 A building is named after him at Liverpool John Moores University.

-Walters was grandfather of the entertainment entrepreneur William George Walters, the owner of the WAHIE Group.
+Walters was grandfather of the entertainment entrepreneur William Walters.